How to Run Conference Call Question & Answer Sessions

-First things first, run several test calls so you know that you can manage the Q&A call technology smoothly.
+Run several test calls so you know that you can manage the Q&A call technology smoothly.
 Or, designate a different call host who can manage the Q&A while you speak as a guest speaker.

-- When you’re ready for your question and answer session to begin, let your callers know that everyone will be muted.
+When you’re ready for your question and answer session to begin, let your callers know that everyone will be muted.
 Then, dial 1* or mute all callers in the Call Manager if they aren’t muted already.

-Keep questions short & sweet
+Keep questions short and sweet

-How to choose which questions to take
+Choosing which questions to answer

-Stay on topic for best results
+Stay on topic

 Running question and answer sessions on your conference calls can be a great way to connect with your participants and spread knowledge to all members of the group.
 As long as you’re organized and focused, your sessions will enrich your event for all who attend!